Graduate College and Graduate Academic Affairs Administration

-The Office of Academic Affairs is responsible for administration, interpretation, the appeal of, and enforcement of academic policies and procedures including the recommendation of candidates for graduate degrees to the President, and the support of graduate study (inclusive of research pertaining to graduate study in partnership with the Office of Research) where these functions are not otherwise assigned.
+The Graduate College shall exercise general supervision over graduate programs within the institute including the retention of graduate students and establishment of minimum standards for admission.
+The Office of Graduate Academic Affairs is responsible for administration and enforcement of academic polices and procedures including the recommendation of candidates for graduate degrees to the President, and the support of graduate study where these functions are not otherwise assigned.
+The offices and staff of each office are listed below:

 Graduate Studies Committee

-The Office of Sponsored Research and Programs provides comprehensive services for faculty and staff on the preparation, review, approval, management, non-financial reporting requirements, and closeout procedures of sponsored project proposals.
+The Office of Sponsored Research and Programs provides comprehensive services for Illinois Institute of Technology faculty and staff on the preparation, review, approval, management, non-financial reporting requirements, and close out procedures of sponsored project proposals.
 These services extend to providing oversight for the pre-administration of awards for grants, contracts, and other sponsored-related award instruments for federal and non-federal projects, including industry agreements.
-The Office of Research Integrity and Compliance is responsible for ensuring compliance for research projects involving human subjects, biosafety, and animal studies.
-The office also provides training for compliance in responsible conduct of research, financial conflict of interest, and laboratory safety.
-The Office of Technology Development promotes research faculty interactions with companies, brings intellectual property (IP) research outcomes to the marketplace for public use and benefit, and provides the ideal lab and office premises and environment for retention and success of technology-based start-ups from international and local academic institutions, particularly Illinois Tech.
+The office can be reached at 312.567.3035.
+The Office of Research Compliance and Proposal Development conducts searches for new grant opportunities to support research at the university, provides proposal development assistance to faculty, and conducts research compliance activities.
+The office can be reached at 312.567.5757.

-An external committee appointed by the Office of the Provost evaluates each academic unit on a rotational basis, about once in six years.
+An external committee appointed by the Office of the Provost evaluates each academic unit offering graduate programs on a rotational basis, once in five years.
 This committee interviews the faculty, students, and the dean of the college after studying the relevant statistics of enrollment, research funding, publications, and graduation list.
-Generally, two to three academic units are evaluated each academic year and the reports from the committees are presented to the Provost.
-Questions regarding this external review process may be addressed to the Office of the Provost
+Generally, two to three academic units are evaluated each academic year and the reports from the committees are presented to the Graduate Studies Committee when concluded.
+Questions regarding this external review process may be addressed to the Office of the Provost.

 A number of academic units offer graduate certificate programs.
 Students receive a certificate for completing three to four courses in a chosen concentration.
 If they wish to continue toward a master’s degree and if they are admitted to the degree program, these courses may be included in the 30 to 32-credit-hour master’s programs to complete the degree requirements.

-The Office of Academic Affairs monitors the academic progress of admitted students.
+The Office of Graduate Academic Affairs monitors the academic progress of admitted students.
 Each semester, students with a GPA below 3.00 are placed on probation.
 It is the student’s responsibility, in consultation with their academic adviser, to provide a plan of action to achieve an improved GPA.
-If the GPA does not improve, the VP of Academic Affairs or their designee may dismiss them from the program.
-Each semester, the Office of Academic Affairs completes a graduation checklist of the students who submit an application for graduation.
+If the GPA does not improve, the Associate Dean of the Graduate College may dismiss them from the program.
+Each semester, the Office of Graduate Academic Affairs completes a graduation checklist of the students who submit an application for graduation.
 At the conclusion of each semester, students who have satisfactorily completed their programs of study, by published deadlines, are awarded the earned degree.

-The Offices of Academic Affairs and Enrollment Services tracks graduate student progress toward the completion of graduate degree requirements.
+The Office of Graduate Academic Affairs, headed by Associate Vice Provost Holli Pryor-Harris, tracks graduate student progress toward the completion of graduate degree requirements.
 The office sends welcome communications to new and continuing degree-seeking, certificate-seeking, and non-degree seeking students each semester, which summarize academic policies, procedures, and deadlines.
 At the conclusion of the fall and spring semesters, the office conducts academic standing reviews and mandatory probation meetings with students who fail to make requisite academic progress.
 Upon application for graduation, the office certifies the completion of degree requirements and confers the degree.
-Questions regarding the completion of academic forms, audit worksheet, semester deadlines, application for graduation, and completion of outstanding degree requirements may be addressed to the Office of Academic Affairs at email@example.com or 312.567.3024.
+Questions regarding the completion of academic forms, including the Graduate Degree Works Plan of Study and audit worksheet, semester deadlines, application for graduation, and completion of outstanding degree requirements may be addressed to the Office of Graduate Academic Affairs at firstname.lastname@example.org or 312.567.3024.

-The Thesis Examiner and Graduate Service Specialist is responsible for the completion of the master's thesis and doctoral dissertation documents for compliance with institutional thesis standards.
-The thesis examiner also conducts workshops each semester to enhance the thesis writing experience.
-All thesis students are required to make and keep a minimum of two examination appointments with the thesis examiner during the thesis writing and examination period.
-A copy of the thesis manual is available on the Graduate College website (web.iit.edu/gaa/thesis).
-LaTeX and Microsoft Word thesis templates are also available on this website.
+The Office of Editorial Assistance in the Graduate College is directed by the Director of Academic Writing and Thesis Examiner, Pat Johnson-Winston, Ph.D.
+The office evaluates the completion of the master's thesis and doctoral dissertation documents for compliance with institutional thesis standards.
+Dr. Johnson-Winston also conducts workshops each semester to enhance the thesis writing experience.
+All thesis students are required to make and keep a minimum of two examination appointments with Dr. Johnson-Winston during the thesis writing and examination period.
+Dr. Johnson-Winston may be reached at email@example.com or 312.567.3370.
+A copy of the thesis manual is available on the Graduate College website (web.iit.edu/gaa/thesis ).
+LaTeX and Microsoft Word theses templates are also available at this website.